-If you are a registered nurse interested in expanding your knowledge of nursing administration to better meet the challenges within the health care environment, the Executive Leader Graduate Certificate program could help you pursue your professional goals.
-This certificate program allows you to build on your master's degree in nursing by completing six courses focused on nursing administration, including practicum and capstone courses.
+If you are a registered nurse interested in expanding your knowledge of nursing administration to better meet the challenges within the health care environment, the Executive Leader Postgraduate Certificate program could help you pursue your professional goals.
+This certificate program allows you to build on your master's degree in nursing by completing six courses focused on nursing administration, including clinical and capstone courses.

-The Executive Leader Graduate Certificate program is designed to prepare you to pursue managerial positions and leadership roles in hospitals, community health, long-term care facilities, and other health care systems.
+The Executive Leader Postgraduate Certificate program is designed to prepare you to pursue managerial positions and leadership roles in hospitals, community health, long-term care facilities, and other health care systems.

-The certificate program's curriculum is designed to provide specialized knowledge in the area of nursing administration and could help you prepare to sit for the Nurse Executive or the Nurse Executive, Advanced certification examinations (depending on the level of leadership with your organization) provided by the American Nurses Credentialing Center.
+The postgraduate certificate program's curriculum is designed to provide specialized knowledge in the area of nursing administration and could help you prepare to sit for the Nurse Executive or the Nurse Executive, Advanced certification examinations (depending on the level of leadership with your organization) provided by the American Nurses Credentialing Center.

 Qualified credits earned in fulfillment of this certificate program may be eligible for transfer toward future graduate studies.

-Note: the Executive Leader Graduate Certificate program is not available in all states.
+Note: the Executive Leader Postgraduate Certificate program is not available in all states.
 Refer to Program Availability Information for details.

-The Executive Leader Graduate Certificate program consists of a minimum of 30 quarter credit hours.
+The Executive Leader Postgraduate Certificate program consists of a minimum of 30 quarter credit hours.
 Upon successful completion of this program, you will be awarded a certificate.

 - Encompass concepts of fiscal and human resources in the design of quality care measures.